LukeThornton92/string_theory/README.md

 ![Database Schema ](./media/README/plannedatabaseschema.png)

 In my initial database schema I decided to split the guitars from accessories, giving them both a unique database as they would share few details about them.
 I had a wishlist and reviews that I want to implement allowing a user to save opinions and store desired products that would be accessible from the account section.
-A key thing I wanted to implement was a "create_at" and "updated_at", having worked in Logistics for over 10 years I knew that kind of visability can help with stock and revision control, having Django automatically log date changes would be able to give staff a better understanding of the history of the product.
+A key thing I wanted to implement was a "create_at" and "updated_at", having worked in Logistics for over 10 years I knew that kind of visibility can help with stock and revision control, having Django automatically log date changes would be able to give staff a better understanding of the history of the product.

 # Wireframes